 There’s no easy answer to this question as the solution is different for every marketer.
-What comprises your target audience?
-If it’s teeming with millennials, the answer is more often than if your target is skewed older.
-Is your brand the type that needs to post more often?
+What is the composition of your target audience?
+If it skews to millennials, the answer is more often than if your target is skewed older.
+Is yours the type of product or service that needs to post more often?
 I would argue not, but there are more important factors to consider than posting frequency:

-- Content of the message is vital.
-While pictures and videos of cute animals might work for some, it’s not going to cut it when you’re marketing a professional product.
+- Content is vital, but while pictures and videos of cute animals might work for some, it’s not going to cut it when you’re marketing a professional product.
 So be very concerned about the content you use.
 My recommendation would be to mix up the serious and the less serious content, I suggest you use a 60/40 approach.
 60% professional content + 40% less serious.
 But make sure its professional.

 - Engagement is what messaging on social media is all about with the key objective of moving your online engagement to an offline conversation.
-In short, you have to be prepared and committed to ENGAGE.
+In short, you have to be prepared and be committed to ENGAGE.

-- Determining objectives for your social media marketing efforts.
-Without objectives you can’t measure performance.
+- Objectives are a necessary requirement for your social media marketing efforts.
+After all, without objectives you can’t measure performance.

-You’re posting to a predetermined target audience, they’re called “Followers.”
-True followers wouldn’t be following you if they didn’t want to hear what you had to say.
+You’re posting to a predetermined target audience and true followers wouldn’t be following you if they didn’t want to hear what you had to say.
 When they committed to following you, they also bought into hearing from you on a regular basis.
-Now, based on your audience demographics, you can make a rational decision as to how often you post, whether that’s once a week or once a day.
+Now, based on your audience demographics, you can make a rational decision as to how often you post, whether that’s once a day or multiple times a week.

-Even if you post consistently and your content is appropriate, if you don’t engage you’ve only fulfilled the beginning part of your social efforts.
-The successful end comes when you engage with your followers, and where possible, or needed, take some of your online conversations offline.
+Even if you post consistently and your content is appropriate, if you don’t engage you’ve only fulfilled the beginning part of your social marketing efforts.
+The successful end comes when you engage with your followers, and where possible, take some of your online conversations offline.